aBgAmeuR/Todum/README.md

 # Todum

-Todum is a simple todo list web application.
+Todum is a simple todo list web application build with Next.js.

 ## Installation